BolandianBolandian/MyResume/README.md

-# Sadeq Bolandian's Resume

 Welcome to my GitHub page where you can find a PDF version of my resume.
 Feel free to download it and reach out if you have any questions or opportunities.

 ## Download My Resume